 This type of software checks for malicious computer programmes and viruses and will warn you against opening suspicious looking files.
 It’s important to keep your antivirus software up to date to make sure you’re protected against the most recent viruses.
 Also, always use the latest version of your web browser (i.e. Google Chrome or Internet Explorer), which will incorporate the latest security features.

 Here are some ways to check if a website is secure:

-We’re committed to helping members, local organisations, and employers to increase financial awareness and security in the community.
+and employers to increase financial awareness in the wider community.